textpattern/textpattern.github.io/administration/links-panel.md

 ## List of existing links

 Beneath the 'Create link' button and search area there is the table, or list, of existing links.
 Each row is one link.

-### Columns

-The default view shows these columns:

-**ID:** the unique ID number of the link.

-**Name:** the title of the link - select this to edit the link.

-**Category:** if the link was assigned a category, then it will reflect that here.

-**URL:** the actual hyperlink value of the link - select this to open the target destination in a new browser window.

-**Author:** the author who created the link record (only if more than one author exists in the [Users panel](https://docs.textpattern.io/administration/users-panel)).

-At the top of the list there is an option 'Show detail'.
-When marked additional columns (and additional info) will be presented:

-**Description:** what has been told about the link, its character, any recommendations.

-**Date:** the day and time of when this link was created.
+If you select the header of a column, it will sort the list according to that column.
+Select again to reverse sort direction.

 ### Perform changes on selected links